 Did you know, “57 percent of Canadian Households own pets which equates to 7.5 million households” (Alberta Government, 2014).
 Now this is great, but the next statistic I’m about to show you is devastating, where approximately, “54,583” animals are euthanized in Canadian shelters each year (U.S National Library of Medicine, 2011).
 This is “35 percent of the total intake of animals” (U.S National Library of Medicine, 2011).

 Unfortunately animals can’t take care of themselves, a dog isn’t able to go out and get a job to buy a dog house, and a cat can’t go to the store to pick up some Whiskas.
 Luckily, animal shelters exist to provide the necessary care until they are able to find their forever home, some however never will.
 Even in the United States, “Approximately 2.7 million animals are euthanized yearly, 1.2 million dogs and 1.4 million cats” (ASPCA, 2014).

-You might be thinking well I don’t live in the United States.. but what many people don’t know is that a lot of shelter animals are moved around the world in hopes that they have a better chance of finding a home in another shelter.
-For example, my adopted dog Maggie, was taken in by a shelter in Calgary because she was having no luck in a California shelter.
-My other dog Gizmo I fostered in Calgary, who was all the way from Puerto Vallarta, Mexico, where the chances of dogs being adopted are very slim.
+You might be thinking well I don’t live in the United States, but what many people don’t know is that a lot of shelter animals are moved around the world in hopes that they have a better chance of finding a home in another shelter.
+For example, my dog Maggie was taken in by a shelter in Calgary because she was having no luck in a California shelter.
+Gizmo, who I fostered in Calgary is all the way from Mexico, where the chances of dogs being adopted are very slim.

 Why do we euthanize?